Antitrust and Competition

-- Pan American Silver Corp. with the U.S. securities, antitrust and tax aspects of its US$1.5 billion acquisition of Minefinders Corporation Ltd. Both companies are based in Canada.
+- Pan American Silver Corp. with the U.S. securities, antitrust and tax aspects of its $1.5 billion acquisition of Minefinders Corporation Ltd. Both companies are based in Canada.

-- along with a group of Canadian investors, in their US$1.1 billion acquisition of Atrium Innovations Inc. (Canada), a manufacturer of health and nutrition products; and
+- along with a group of Canadian investors, in their $1.1 billion acquisition of Atrium Innovations Inc. (Canada), a manufacturer of health and nutrition products;

-- the Marazzi Group SpA (Italy) in Marazzi’s US$1.5 billion acquisition by Mohawk Industries, Inc.
+- along with the Marazzi Group SpA (Italy), in Marazzi’s $1.5 billion acquisition by Mohawk Industries, Inc.; and

 - Pfizer Inc. in its acquisition of Ferrosan’s consumer health care business, which includes dietary supplements and lifestyle products, from Altor 2003 Fund GP Limited.
 Based in Copenhagen, Ferrosan sells products primarily in the Nordic region and the emerging markets of Russia and Central and Eastern Europe.

-- Rain CII Carbon LLC, a subsidiary of Rain Commodities Limited (India), in its US$914 million acquisition of RÜTGERS (Germany), a manufacturer of specialty chemicals, from funds advised by Triton (United Kingdom).
+- Rain CII Carbon LLC, a subsidiary of Rain Commodities Limited (India), in its $914 million acquisition of RÜTGERS (Germany), a manufacturer of specialty chemicals, from funds advised by Triton (United Kingdom).

-- Revlon, Inc., a manufacturer of mainstream cosmetics, skin care and personal care products, in its US$660 million acquisition of The Colomer Group Spain S.L., a manufacturer of beauty products.
+- Revlon, Inc., a manufacturer of mainstream cosmetics, skin care and personal care products, in its $660 million acquisition of The Colomer Group Spain S.L., a manufacturer of beauty products.

-- Rockwood Holdings, Inc. with the antitrust aspects of the US$1.3 billion sale of its titanium dioxide pigments and four other non-strategic businesses to Huntsman Corporation.
+- Rockwood Holdings, Inc. with the antitrust aspects of the $1.3 billion sale of its titanium dioxide pigments and four other non-strategic businesses to Huntsman Corporation.